openlegend/core-rules/core/SRD.md

 **Exceptional Success**

-If your attack roll exceeds the target’s defense by 10 or more, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
+If your damaging attack roll exceeds the target’s defense by 10 or more, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
 In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
 If your attack targeted multiple foes, you may apply the bane to each qualifying target.

 **Make a Bane Attack**